A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Introduction

 \section{Introduction}

-Genome-wide association studies (GWAS) play a central role in identifying genotype-phenotype relationships and can provide important insights into the etiology of complex traits and guide the development of targeted therapeutic strategies.
-Over the past fifteen years, GWAS have been widely conducted and successfully identified tens of thousands of genetic variants, specifically single nucleotide polymorphisms (SNPs) associated with various complex diseases and traits.
-Since it is assumed that most functional genetic variants exert their effects on traits or diseases through their influence on gene expression, directly linking gene expression levels to traits or diseases can provide a better understanding of the underlying biological mechanisms \citep{li2021twas,tang2021novel,li2021tissue}, and facilitates the identification of potential therapeutic targets.
-The main challenge to such studies is that gene expression levels are not easily available in large-scale studies, and therefore approaches have been developed to impute gene expression levels based on DNA sequence data. {One recent approach along this line has been proposed, namely the transcriptome-wide association studies (TWAS) \citep{gusev2016integrative, gamazon2015gene,zhao2021transcriptome,xietranscriptome,wainberg2019}.
-TWAS starts with the incorporation of large-scale data on both genotype and gene expression as available in projects such as the Genotype-Tissue Expression (GTEx) project \citep{gtex2015genotype,gtex2020gtex}, which provides information on the transcriptional regulation across various human tissues. }
+Over the past twenty years, genome-wide association studies (GWAS) have collectively identified tens of thousands of genetic variants associated with various complex traits and diseases.
+However, most of these variants are located in non-coding regions of the genome, making it difficult to interpret their functional roles.
+Since it is assumed that most functional genetic variants exert their effects on traits through their influence on gene expression, directly linking gene expression levels to phenotypes can provide a better understanding of the underlying biological mechanisms and identify potential therapeutic targets more effectively \citep{tang2021novel,li2021tissue}.
+The main challenge to such transcriptomic studies is that gene expression levels are not easily available in large-scale disease studies.
+To overcome this, several approaches have been developed to impute or predict gene expression levels based on DNA sequence data.
+One of the most widely adopted approaches is the transcriptome-wide association studies (TWAS) \citep{gusev2016integrative,gamazon2015gene,zhao2021transcriptome,wainberg2019opportunities}.
+TWAS leverages large-scale data on both genotype and gene expression across various human tissues as available in projects such as the Genotype-Tissue Expression (GTEx) project \citep{gtex2020gtex} to learn the relationship between gene expression and genetic variation \citep{gusev2016integrative,gamazon2015gene,zhao2021transcriptome,wainberg2019opportunities}.
+By integrating this model with GWAS data, TWAS links predicted gene expression levels to traits of interest, providing insights into gene-trait associations.